 Some ancient history

 D&D originally bunched a whole load of applied skills together as a 'character class' and, when people found these templates too narrow and prescriptive, offered variant classes and sub-classes with different proficiencies.
 You're a thief who likes killing people: welcome, assassin!
-A druid who likes nature spirits: greetings, druid!
+A cleric who likes nature spirits: greetings, druid!
 Non-weapon proficiencies (NWP) started appearing in 1985, with the Unearthed Arcana expansion that made a lot of Dragon Magazine material canonical.
 NWP became a major feature of AD&D's 2nd edition in 1989.
 However, NWP always sat awkwardly with AD&D's class system.
 They're really different approaches to doing the same thing and they get in each other's way.

 Meanwhile, D&D's glamorous cousin Runequest (1978) went a different way.
 Runequest abandoned character classes (well, almost: Shamans and Rune Lords inserted themselves) and defined PCs entirely by their skills.
 The system, which acquired a life of its own as Basic Roleplaying (1980) and undergirds Call of Cthulhu (1981), shames D&D with its simplicity.
 All skills (from swinging a sword or parrying a blow to tracking trolls or leaping chasms) are values on a 0-100 scale and you test them by rolling d%, looking to roll equal to or under your skill.
 Succeed and you get an 'experience check' against that skill.
 At the end of the session or adventure, roll d% for each checked skill and if you roll higher then the skill increases.